orris27/computer_science_notes/linux/errors.md

     npm ERR!
     npm ERR!
 Failed at the phantomjs-prebuilt@2.1.16 install script 'node install.js'. npm ERR!
 Make sure you have the latest version of node.js and npm installed. npm ERR!
-If you do, this is most likely a problem with the phantomjs-prebuilt package, npm ERR! not with npm itself.
+If you do, this is most configure: error: libnfnetlink headers missinglikely a problem with the phantomjs-prebuilt package, npm ERR! not with npm itself.
     npm ERR!
 Tell the author that this fails on your system: npm ERR!     node install.js